-Choosing which horse insurance to take out isn’t an easy decision, but, as a horse owner, it’s an important consideration.
-With all the different packages and bands of equine insurance to pick from, insuring your horse can be a confusing and daunting process.
+Choosing which horse insurance policy to take out isn’t an easy decision, but, as a horse owner, it’s an important consideration.
+With all the different packages and bands of equine insurance to pick from, insuring your horse can be a confusing process.

-It’s also important to remember that ‘one-size-fits-all’ doesn’t apply when it comes to horse insurance policies, as each horse and situation is different.
-Most insurers will allow horse owners to select the types of cover that suit their needs and by building an insurance policy that is individual to you, you should end up with cover that protects your needs if something does go wrong.
+It’s also important to remember that ‘one-size-fits-all’ doesn’t apply when it comes to horse insurance, as each horse and situation is different.
+Many insurers will allow horse owners to select the types of cover that suit their needs and by building an insurance policy that is individual to you, you should end up with cover that protects your needs if something does go wrong.

 Top tips when choosing equine insurance